OfferZen-Community/root-chatbot/readme.md

 - Create an Organisation in Root and ensure the [insurance module(s) are enabled](http://g.recordit.co/XXetTnitPt.gif) for that organisation
 - Have a look around the [Root Insurance API docs](https://app.root.co.za/docs/insurance/api) to understand what you can do with the Insurance API
 - Successfully query the Root API for a quote using [Postman](https://www.getpostman.com/) or similar tool and get a response (note that you need to use `sandbox.root...` in your request urls while testing, not `api.root...`)
+- Check out the [Pro Tips](/pro-tips.md) from previous Make Days
+- Have a look around the [Example Apps](/example-apps.md) made by previous Makers and Root Devs
 - Write down one thing thing you want to figure out on the Make Day
 - Be awesome :)